-It is important to record the details of historic construction in the District.
+It is important to build up the record of historic construction in the District.
 No reconstruction or removal of historic architectural detail should be undertaken without recording the original with drawings and/or photographs.
 Copies of these records should be given to the Heritage Section at the Town of Markham.
 Building such an archive of information is an important community effort.